Daphne-Tang/Clustering-of-Baltimore-City-Employees-Salaries-Data/README.md

 ![alt text](https://github.com/Daphne-Tang/Clustering-of-Baltimore-City-Employees-Salaries-Data/blob/main/Screenshots%20for%20Instructions/Cluster.png)

 14. Conduct a cluster analysis.
+In the Solver, set the maximum time limit to 60 seconds and the integer optimality to 0.
+15. Create 3 scatterplots showing the clusters on the graphs with different colors.